 Dedicated Mobile Sites for Larger Websites:

 Larger and more complex websites can struggle with the responsive approach.
-In these scenarios it is best to have a segregated website that specifically designed to mobile devices.
+In these scenarios, it is best to have a segregated website that is specifically designed for mobile devices.

 Check Device Rendering: